 What is Voter Suppression?

 “Voter suppression” is any effort, either legal or illegal, by way of laws, administrative rules, and/or tactics that prevents eligible voters from registering to vote or voting.
+And ever since the Supreme Court ruling in Shelby County v.
+Holder in 2013, Republican legislators have been introducing and passing as many voter suppression laws as they’re able to.

 WHO ARE THE TARGETS OF VOTER SUPPRESSION?